-Trisha Prabhu is a 21-year-old innovator, social entrepreneur, global advocate and inventor of ReThink™, a patented technology and an effective way to detect and stop online hate.
-In the fall of 2013, Trisha, then just 13 years old, read the shocking news story of Rebecca Sedwick’s suicide.
-After being cyberbullied for over a year and a half, Rebecca, a 12-year-old girl from Florida, took her own life.
+Trisha Prabhu is a 22-year-old innovator, social entrepreneur, global advocate and inventor of ReThink™, a patented technology and an effective way to detect and stop online hate.
+In the fall of 2013, Trisha, then just 13 years old, read the shocking news story of a 12-year old that took her own life after being cyberbullied for a year and a half.
 As a victim of harassment herself, Trisha was shocked, heartbroken, and outraged – she couldn’t be a bystander, and decided to be an Upstander.
 In response, Trisha created the patented technology product ReThink™, which detects and stops online hate at the source, before bullying occurs and the damage is done.
 Her globally acclaimed research has found that with ReThink, adolescents change their mind 93% of the time and decide not to post an offensive message.

 As a social entrepreneur, Trisha has received worldwide acclaim in the business world.
 In 2016, President Obama and the U.S. State Department invited Trisha to the Global Entrepreneurship Summit, to showcase her work and share her story with other entrepreneurs.
 Not long after, ReThink was featured on ABC’s hit T.V. show, Shark Tank.
 In 2019, ReThink was the Grand Prize Winner of Harvard University’s President’s Innovation Challenge.
 In 2020, Trisha was named one of the inaugural winners of the prestigious Elevate Prize, as well as an Adrian Cheng Fellow at Harvard Kennedy School’s Social Innovation and Change Initiative.
 In 2021, she was the youngest honoree named to Forbes’ 30 Under 30 Social Impact list.